CesarCortez/InterviewQuestions/Javascript/Algorithm/TwoPointers.md

     }
 ~~~

+### General rule for length of a range from index i to j is:
+- length = j - i + 1
+- because we need to include the last index in the range (both ends)

 # Remove Element

 Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
 The order of the elements may be changed.
 Then return the number of elements in nums which are not equal to val.